OmarWKH/316-BibInserter/README.md

 	- org.slf4j:slf4j-jdk14:1.7.13

 ##How to compile:
-- Add source code to your IDE and reference dependency JARs. or
 - Run `gradlew build`.
 You'll find .class files in build/classes/ and JAR file in build/libs/.
 For more info: https://docs.gradle.org/current/userguide/gradle_wrapper.html#using_wrapper_scripts

 ##How to run: